xfano/Diary-of-an-Aspiring-Linux-Sysadmin/Void Linux: Making a Cursor Theme a Global KDE Plasma Default.md

 When I checked Icons directory, I realized that my DCT can't be set globally because _its folder and the default folder_ is just not there.
 I'm only a beginner.
 I don't know where to find its folder and I tried looking for it!
 I wanted to just copy and paste it in the Icons directory because maybe that's the solution.

-So I decided to download the tar of my DCT from the KDE store.
+So I decided to _download the tar of my DCT from the KDE store_ using a browser.

 ---